JoeDunnStable/hagelin/README.md

-Any functions which require random number generation (such as key generation and the automatic enciphering mode) will use the std::random_device in the <random>.
-If this doesn't work on your edit the config.h.in file in the root directory to use a different generator.
+Any functions which require random number generation (such as key generation and the automatic enciphering mode) will use the std::random_device in the <random> header.
+If this doesn't work on your computer edit the config.h.in file in the root directory to use a different generator.

 GETTING THE CODE